jfbrennan/m-/README.md

 # M-
 M- (pronounced "em dash") is a design system based on web standards.
-It's possibly the world's smallest - just *6kb* min+gz - despite being full-featured, it's extremely fast, and compatible with vanilla JavaScript and [**all but one**](https://custom-elements-everywhere.com/#react) JavaScript frameworks!
+It's possibly the world's smallest - just *6kb* min+gz - despite being full-featured.
+It's extremely fast and compatible with vanilla JavaScript and [**all but one**](https://custom-elements-everywhere.com/#react) JavaScript frameworks!

 M- does not restrict you to a specific framework or library.
 It uses none of them, but works with all of them - old and new - since it's built with native HTML, [custom HTML tags](https://dev.to/jfbrennan/custom-html-tags-4788), and [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/API/Window/customElements).